wicai24/DOOR-Alignment/README.md

 ```bash
 export OPENAI_API_KEY="your-api-key-here"
 ```
 Comprehensive generation of prefilling attacks can be found in `eval_asr_checkpoints.py`.
-Single-run example:
+You can also see the following single-run example:

 ```bash
 python safe_eval.py  \